LUDzik77/PersonaFollowerz/README.txt

+# PersonaFolowerz

 PersonaFolowerz is a basic soft with twitter API.

-Author: Ludwik Papaj

-IMPORTANT: To run the programme you have to add your client and owner keys.
-You can easily get them from: www.https://developer.twitter.com/en It takes 1-2 days to get the account accepted.

-'PersonaFolowerz' displays offical twitter accounts of all the 11 cadidate's in 2020 presidential elections in Poland.
+It displays offical twitter accounts of cadidate's in 2020 presidential elections in Poland.

+(Recently mr. Witkowski has removed his account)

 You can compare any twitter accounts to those polititians by searching with a twitter screen name.

+You can try:
+* JoeBiden
+*BarackObama
+*AngelaMerkeICDU
+*narendramodi,
+*JkmMikke

-You can try: RealDonaldTrump, JoeBiden, BarackObama, AngelaMerkeICDU, narendramodi, JkmMikke or any other.
+or any other.
 It is not case sensitive.

+Twitter_tools can reused in convinient way in your other programmes.

+## Important

+To run the programme you have to add your client and owner keys.

+You can easily get them from: www.https://developer.twitter.com/en

+It takes 1-2 days to get the account accepted.

 Delay while running is caused by twitter data flow limitation.

-Twitter_tools can reused in convinient way in your other programmes.
+## Copyrights
+ *Ludwik R. Papaj* 2020